Livingston Parish Schools moves assistant superintendent to top spot

 Trending News

-Longtime educator and current Superintendent Joe Murphy announced in February that he was retiring after 3o years of service to the school system.
+Longtime educator and current Superintendent Joe Murphy announced in February that he was retiring after 30 years of service to the school system.

 More News